brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/1_azureCosmosDBPartitionMerge.md

    - Trigger the pipeline to start the data migration process.
 7. **Monitor the Migration**: Use the monitoring tools in Azure Data Factory to track the progress of your data migration.

+### Using the Azure Cosmos DB Spark connector for live migrations

+> This method is particularly useful for large-scale data migrations and can be integrated with Databricks for a seamless process.

+1. **Set Up Your Environment**:
+   - **Databricks Workspace**: Ensure you have a Databricks workspace set up.
+   - **Azure Cosmos DB Accounts**: Have both the source and target Azure Cosmos DB accounts ready.
+2. **Install the Azure Cosmos DB Spark Connector**: Add the Azure Cosmos DB Spark connector library to your Databricks cluster.
+You can do this by navigating to the Libraries tab in your cluster configuration and installing the library from Maven coordinates:
+     ```
+     com.azure.cosmos.spark:azure-cosmos-spark_3_2-12:<version>
+     ```
+3. **Configure the Spark Session**: Configure your Spark session to use the Azure Cosmos DB Spark connector.
+Here’s an example configuration:
+     ```scala
+     import com.azure.cosmos.spark._
+     import org.apache.spark.sql.SparkSession

+     val spark = SparkSession.builder()
+       .appName("CosmosDBLiveMigration")
+       .config("spark.cosmos.accountEndpoint", "<source-account-endpoint>")
+       .config("spark.cosmos.accountKey", "<source-account-key>")
+       .config("spark.cosmos.database", "<source-database>")
+       .config("spark.cosmos.container", "<source-container>")
+       .getOrCreate()
+     ```

+4. **Read Data from the Source Cosmos DB**: Use the Spark DataFrame API to read data from the source Cosmos DB container:
+     ```scala
+     val sourceDF = spark.read.cosmos()
+       .option("spark.cosmos.accountEndpoint", "<source-account-endpoint>")
+       .option("spark.cosmos.accountKey", "<source-account-key>")
+       .option("spark.cosmos.database", "<source-database>")
+       .option("spark.cosmos.container", "<source-container>")
+       .load()
+     ```

+5. **Write Data to the Target Cosmos DB**: Configure the target Cosmos DB account and write the data:
+     ```scala
+     sourceDF.write.cosmos()
+       .option("spark.cosmos.accountEndpoint", "<target-account-endpoint>")
+       .option("spark.cosmos.accountKey", "<target-account-key>")
+       .option("spark.cosmos.database", "<target-database>")
+       .option("spark.cosmos.container", "<target-container>")
+       .mode("append")
+       .save()
+     ```

+6. **Monitor the Migration**: Use Databricks monitoring tools to track the progress and performance of your migration job.